Aniek Nouwen: Chelsea

-On 15 May 2022, Nouwen lifted her second trophy with Chelsea as they defeated Manchester City to the FA Cup, Nouwen would play 69 minutes.
+On 15 May 2022, Nouwen lifted her second trophy with Chelsea as they defeated Manchester City for the FA Cup, Nouwen played 69 minutes.

-Loan to Milan, 2023–
+On 1 December 2023, Nouwen sustained an anterior cruciate ligament rupture in a friendly with the Netherlands under-23 team against Scotland under-23.

+On 6 January 2025, it was announced that Nouwen had signed a contract extension at Chelsea until summer 2026.

+AC Milan (loan)

-On 21 January 2023, it was announced that Nouwen had joined Italian side Milan on loan for the remainder of the 2022–23 season, While at the same time it was announced she had signed a new deal to remain at Chelsea until 2025.
+On 21 January 2023, it was announced that Nouwen had joined Italian side AC Milan on loan for the remainder of the 2022–23 season, while at the same time it was announced she had signed a new deal to remain at Chelsea until 2025.
+Nouwen played all 90 minutes in each of her final 10 matches for Milan, and helped the club finish third in the Serie A.

+Crystal Palace (loan)

+On 30 January 2025, it was announced that Nouwen had joined Crystal Palace on loan for the remainder of the 2024–25 season.

+Return to PSV

+On 5 July 2025, Nouwen joined PSV on a three-year contract until June 2028.

 International career

 Nouwen played for Netherlands U17 team at the 2015 UEFA Women's Under-17 Championship qualification and at the 2016 UEFA Women's Under-17 Championship qualification.
 In both occasions, the Dutch team failed to qualify to the tournament's Elite round.
 She also played for the Netherlands U19 team at the 2017 UEFA Women's Under-19 Championship and at the 2018 UEFA Women's Under-19 Championship.
 In 2017, the team reached the semi-finals where they lost 3–2 to Spain.
 In 2018, the team was eliminated in the Group Stage due to the goal difference criteria.
 Nouwen played in all matches for the Netherlands in both tournaments.
 In 2018, Nouwen was called to represent the Netherlands U20 team at the 2018 FIFA U-20 Women's World Cup.
 Again, she played all of her team's matches in the tournament.
 The Dutch team was eliminated in quarter-finals after losing 2–1 for England.

 On 4 March 2019, Nouwen made her debut for the Netherlands senior national team when she started and played 63 minutes in the 1–0 defeat for Poland.
-Two days later, on 6 March, she recorded her second international cap when replaced Siri Worm in the 66th minute of the match against China PR.
+Two days later, on 6 March, she recorded her second international cap when she replaced Siri Worm in the 66th minute of the match against China PR.

 On 23 October 2020, Nouwen scored her first goal for the Netherlands senior national team in a 7–0 victory over Estonia which saw the side qualify for the Women's Euros in 2022.
 Her second came on 28 June 2022 in a 3–0 victory over Belarus in a World Cup qualifying game.

+Nouwen was named to the Netherlands squad for the 2023 World Cup.
+She made two appearances during the tournament.